mchlginga/cpp-learning-journey/readme.md

 ## Table of Contents

-a - Structure and Statements.
+01 - Structure and Statements.

-b - Objects and Variables.
+02 - Objects and Variables.

-c - Variable Assignment and Initialization
+03 - Variable Assignment and Initialization

+04 - iostream, cin, cout

+05 - First C++ Program

+06 -

 ## Credits